RunnerMom/DeveloperDiary/README.md

 ==========
 Run this app by cloning the repo, then
 >python app.py  --> will run just the basic app <p>
->python app2.py --> takes access token as input, returns username and fb_uid
+>python app2.py --> takes access token as input, returns username, profile photo, fb_uid and some friends